Skip to main content

 • lorem ipsum discriminat:ssh:ssh.github.com,gitlab.com,203.0.113.9 dolor sit amet

-Configuring this mode in the GCP web console would look like this:
+Configuring this variant in the GCP web console would look like:

 In Terraform, this would be along the lines of: